 When starting a business, you might consider getting a residence permit in The Netherlands.
 Either for yourself as entrepreneur, or for your staff.

 Each European country has different procedures and requirements the applicant has to go through first in order to get a legitimate residence permit.
 Each country is different but getting a residence permit overall could be quite difficult if your country of residence is not in the European Union.
-In this chapter we will discuss the options on how to obtain a work permit in the Netherlands.
+In this chapter, we will discuss the options on how to obtain a work permit in the Netherlands.

 Our team also has experience in the application of Sponsorship Status for Dutch businesses, which will allow you to employ overseas skilled migrants more easily.

-Please note that this information is just a general guideline on immigration rules and policies in the Netherlands, and not a legal advice.
+Please note that this information is just a general guideline on immigration rules and policies in the Netherlands, and not legal advice.
 Please feel free to contact Bolder Launch if you wish to receive more in-depth information.

 Let's guide you further